calebemachado/usecasegen/DOCUMENTATION.md

 ## Implementation Notes

 - **Interactive Prompting**: The script will prompt for any missing parameters with validation to ensure valid input.
+- **Preview and Confirmation**: Before creating any files, the script shows a summary of all files that will be created or updated and requires confirmation from the user.
+- **Dependency Management**: The script checks for required dependencies like tsyringe and offers to install them if missing.
+- **Environment Configuration**: Automatically creates or updates environment variable files and project configuration.
 - **Naming Conventions**: The script automatically converts between different naming conventions (camelCase, PascalCase, CONST_CASE) as appropriate.
 - **HTTP Methods**: Different HTTP methods generate different API implementation templates.
 - **Error Handling**: The script provides basic error handling for file operations.